 By: Nathalie Michaud, Firefighter and PTSD Sufferer

-Back in the Fall of 2012, I started drinking wine every night, but then the quantity increased; by 2014 I was drinking every night until I would be knocked out.
+Back in the Fall of 2012, I started drinking wine every night, but then the quantity increased; by 2014 I was drinking every night until I was knocked out.
 I remember sitting in my rocking chair, looking up through my window, watching the moon go by as the world turned.

 I started abusing prescription drugs and over the counter drugs and things went from bad to worse.
 In July of 2014, my doctor then diagnosed me as having major depression, pulled me off work and told me I should enter a facility for my drinking problem.
-Of course I did not!
+Of course, I did not!

-So then September 2014 comes along and the PTSD diagnosis “grenades” lands itself on me.
+So, then September 2014 comes along and the PTSD diagnosis “grenades” lands itself on me.
 I got worse and did more harm to myself.
 My desperation and my need to “make it all stop” brought me to making the only choice I thought I had.

 Sitting on train tracks in my truck waiting for the train so I wouldn’t, “be like this anymore.”
 Something happened where I was forced off the tracks and I drove home thinking, “I can’t even do this right”.

-My self-destruction kept increasing until the moment a very dear and trusted friend lovingly confronted me with a solution: an in-house therapy program, in a private center that helps only Emergency Workers and Military and also provides therapy for PTSD.
+My self-destruction kept increasing until the moment a very dear and trusted friend lovingly confronted me with a solution: an in-house therapy program, in a private center that helps only Emergency Workers and Military and provides therapy for PTSD.
 Thanks to him, I decided to give myself a chance.
 I went into therapy on November 2nd, 2014.

-There, we all talked the same language.
+There, we all spoke the same language.
 Most importantly, I was “normal” and everything I was experiencing was too.
 I wasn’t alone and the healing began.
 I would stay there until November 29th, 2014.

 I now speak very openly about PTSD.
-I give talks at conferences to fire chiefs, firefighters and other emergency workers in hopes of shedding a small light for someone who is in the dark and feels like I did.
+I give talks at conferences to fire chiefs, firefighters, and other emergency workers in hopes of shedding a small light for someone who is in the dark and feels like I did.
 Much positive has come out of these conferences.
 Good like the audience leaves emotionally drained, but now has a better understanding of how PTSD is real and how it can lead to suicide.

 I want to help stop emergency worker suicides.

 My mission is two-fold: bring awareness to all so that sufferers are no longer afraid to talk and ask for help; and move both Canada and the United States to recognize PTSD as a presumptive illness for firefighters.
-PTSD is a brain injury that happens because of all that we see and have to deal with through our jobs as firefighters and medics.
+PTSD is a brain injury that happens because of all that we see and must deal with through our jobs as firefighters and medics.

 PTSD is not about what’s wrong with me, it’s about what happened to me.